-- i) Referees used must be registered with an approved officials association either as active or inactive.
+- a) Referees used must be registered with an approved official's association either as active or inactive.
 Approved associations are TSSAA, MPSA or Metro Officials Association.
-If a referee holds membership in a different association - referee should contact league office with pertinent information regarding the association.
-That information will be reviewed by Board of Control and the association can possibly be added to the list of approved associations. - j) Consistent refereeing should occur.
+If a referee holds membership in a different association referee should contact league office with pertinent information regarding the association.
+That information will be reviewed by Board of Control and the association can possibly be added to the list of approved associations. - b) Consistent refereeing should occur.
 Referees will be instructed to let the players learn within reason and to call the game according to the level of play.
 As a general rule, fouls & violations will be called by referees especially when one team gains an advantage over the other.
 It should be understood by all that the children are just learning the game so every violation will not and cannot be called.
-Every effort will be made to call violations that give one team an advantage over the other. - k) All referees will be paid the same amount per game amount will be set by league office.
+Every effort will be made to call violations that give one team an advantage over the other. - c) All referees will be paid the same amount per game amount will be set by league office.
 Referees should complete a voucher pay sheet athletic directors should fax these completed forms to the PAA office by NOON OF THE NEXT SCHOOL DAY following weekend play.
 (Fax to 901-373-1223).
-Failure of a host site to submit vouchers by Monday at noon will result in a \$25 fine per game on the second occurrence. - I) If the game ends in a tie, one 3-minute overtime period can be played.
-Each coach would receive one time-out to use during the overtime period.
-Should the overtime period end in a tie, there are no additional overtime periods.
-The game just ends in a tie.
-Because all players should have received their 2 quarters of play, this period will not count towards the 2-quarter rule.
+Failure of a host site to submit vouchers by Monday at noon will result in a \$25 fine per game on the second occurrence.

-4) Uniforms
+6) Uniforms

-- a) Uniforms should be kept very basic (t-shirt or singlet). - b) Uniforms should have a legal basketball number on the front and back (1-5, 10-15,20-25,30-35,40-45, and 50-55).
+- a) Uniforms should be kept very basic (t-shirt or singlet). - b) Uniforms should have a legal basketball number on the front and back (1-5, 10-15, 20-25, 30-35, 40-45, and 50-55).
 Teams should make every effort to make sure 2 players do not have the same jersey number we will not penalize (by a technical foul) for having an illegal number since some schools use the same jerseys for multiple sports. - c) Every school should make an effort to have players in matching color shorts.
 P.E. shorts are acceptable in this league once again we will not penalize for having non-matching shorts. - d) Home schools should have some sort of singlets/pennies available in case both schools are wearing same jersey color.

-5) First & second grade boys & girls
+7) First & second grade boys & girls

-- a) Ball used is 27 inches Junior Size ball.
-Goal is 8 1⁄2 feet. - b) Free throw line should be marked at 10 feet. - c) Each player will be allowed one free throw and one lay-up at halftime.
+- a) Ball used is 27inches Junior Size ball, Goal is 8 1⁄2 feet. - b) Free throw line should be marked at 10 feet. - c) Each player will be allowed one free throw and one lay-up at halftime.
 Scoring one point for each shot made and the points being added to the game score.
 It is the responsibility of the coach to keep track of the points and report to the scorer's table before the 3rd quarter begins.

-6) Third & fourth grade boys & girls
+8) Third & fourth grade boys & girls

-- a) Ball used is 28.5 inches (girls high school basketball).
-Goal is 8 1⁄2 feet. - b) Free throw line should be marked at 12 feet. - c) Free throws and lay-ups made during half-time will not be counted toward your game score.
+a) Ball used is 28.5 inches (girls high school basketball).
+Goal is 8 1⁄2 feet.

+- b) Free throw line should be marked at 12 feet. - c) Free throws and lay-ups made during half-time will not be counted toward your game score.
 Teams can shoot or rest during half-time.

-7) Summary
+9) Summary